-ElectriFly's Silver Series 60 amp and 80 amp ESCs are designed for high power, plug-and-play convenience for controlling brushless motors in large electric aircraft.
-Both feature the Safe-Start function, ON/OFF brake, NiCd, NiMH, and LiPo compatibility, plus a thermal protection system.
-The control circuits are isolated from the power circuit by a custom optical circuit, to prevent unwanted motor noise from adversely affecting the radio system.
-A universal radio connector, Star[TM] Plug, and gold-plated bullet connectors for the motor are factory-installed.
+ElectriFly'sTM Silver Series 60 amp ESC is designed for high power, plug-and-play convenience for controlling brushless motors for large electric aircraft.
+It features the Safe-Start function, which prevents accidental propeller rotation until the ESC is deliberately "armed".
+NiCd, NiMH, and LiPo compatibility is also included, plus a thermal protection system that will automatically stop motor rotation when ESC temperatures reach extreme levels.
+The control circuit is isolated from the power circuit by a custom optical circuit, to prevent unwanted motor noise from adversely affecting the radio system.
+A universal radio connector, Deans® UltraTM battery connector, and 4mm gold plated bullet connectors for the motor are factory installed.
+The brake setting can easily be adjusted through a transmitter's stick.
 Additional custom features can be set with the Silver Series Programming Card available separately (GPMM1895).

-I IMPORTANT PRECAUTIONS
+IMPORTANT PRECAUTIONS

-Read and follow these precautions carefully before using.
+Read and follow these precautions carefully before use.

-- ALWAYS observe that a propeller might unexpectedly rotate anytime that power is applied to the ESC, which could cause severe injury!
-Never get near the propeller!! - NEVER use more than the specified voltage on the ESC's input. - ALWAYS mount the ESC in a position where free air can flow across it during operation. - ALWAYS turn on the transmitter before connecting the battery to the ESC. - ALWAYS disconnect the battery from the ESC when not in use. - ALWAYS remove the propeller from the motor when working on the model. - Make sure the input battery is fully charged before connecting to the ESC, so the low voltage cutoff feature can function properly. - Do not attempt to use a Silver Series ESC with brushed motors. - Do not allow water, moisture or any foreign material onto the ESC's PC board. - Use heat-shrink tubing to insulate any bare wires between the motor battery and ESC, and from the ESC to the motor, to prevent a short circuit.
+ALWAYS observe that a propeller might unexpectedly rotate anytime that power is applied to the ESC, which could cause severe injury!
+Never get near the propeller!!

-- Allow the ESC to cool before touching and between flights. - Keep out of reach of children. - ElectriFly is not responsible for incidental damage or personal injury as a result of misuse of this product.
+- NEVER use more than the specified voltage on the ESC's input. - ALWAYS mount the ESC in a position where free air can flow across it during operation. - ALWAYS turn on the transmitter before connecting the battery to the ESC. - ALWAYS disconnect the battery from the ESC when not in use. - ALWAYS remove the propeller from the motor when working on the model. - Make sure the input battery is fully charged before connecting to the ESC, so the low voltage cutoff feature can function properly. - Do not attempt to use Silver Series ESC with brushed motors. - Do not allow water, moisture or any foreign material onto the ESC's PC board. - Use heat-shrink tubing to insulate any bare wires between the motor battery and ESC, and from the ESC to the motor to prevent a short circuit. - Allow the ESC to cool before touching and between flights. - Keep out of reach of children. - ElectriFly is not responsible for incidental damage or personal injury as a result of misuse of this product.

-CONNECTING TO THE RECEIVER
+STEP 1 - CONNECTING TO THE RECEIVER

 1. Firmly press the "receiver connector" into the receiver's throttle slot (refer to your radio's instruction manual).
-The orange "signal wire" should be in the same position as would the white wire on Futaba[®] and Tactic[®] servos, the blue wire on Airtronics[®], "Z" connector, the yellow wire on Hitec[®] servos, or the orange wire on JR[®] or Spektrum[®] brand servos.
-Caution: An Airtronics Servo Adapter must be used when connecting to an old style Airtronics radio.
-(See sketch below.)
+The orange "signal wire" should be in the same position as would the white wire on Futaba® servos, the blue wire on Airtronics® "Z" connector, the yellow wire on Hitec® servos, or the orange wire on JR® or Spektrum® brand servos.
+CAUTION: An Airtronics Servo Adapter must be used when connecting to an old style Airtronics radio.

-2. Because the SS-60 and SS-80 do not include a built-in battery eliminator circuit (BEC), it will be necessary to connect a separate battery to power the receiver and other on-board equipment (servos, etc).
+2. Because the SS-60 does not include a built in battery eliminator circuit (BEC), it will be necessary to connect a separate battery to power the receiver and other on-board equipment (servos, etc).
 Make sure this battery is fully charged before use.
 It may be desirable to install a switch harness between this battery and the receiver.
-For larger airplanes, or those using larger servos or digital servos, a receiver battery with a high rated capacity is recommended.
+For small electric planes a 300-600mAh receiver battery should work adequately.
+For larger airplanes, or those using larger servos or digital servos, a receiver battery with higher rated capacity is recommended.